 The most powerful tools are often the simplest.
 Creating a routine involving periods of movement and silence will accelerate your progress.
 You can alternate action and rest with almost any spiritual practice.
 It doesn’t matter the subject.

 This tactic will help if you are trying to learn a new skill or hone an existing ability.
 Stillness helps the mind solidify or normalize our practice.
 This tactic doesn’t just apply to the body.
 It also deals with the activity of the mind.
-It’s a useful tactic for grounding and centering.
+It’s a valuable tactic for grounding and centering.
 It helps us normalize growth and accelerate our development.

 We don’t think of thinking as a movement, but thoughts are “movements” to the mind.
 If you have a job where you sit and work on a computer all day, you’ll be just as tired as the person who works at a physically demanding job.